How Do Welding Helmets Work & Why Do You Need One?

 UV and IR Protection

-Whether a helmet has a passive or auto-darkening lens, one constant is its ability to filter out UV and IR radiation.
-Both lenses block 100% of these harmful rays, regardless of whether they are in a light or dark state.
-This is crucial for protecting the welder’s eyes from long-term damage.
+One constant of a helmet, whether it has a passive or auto-darkening lens, is its ability to filter out UV and IR radiation.
+Both lenses block 100% of these harmful rays in light or dark states.
+This is important because it prevents the welder’s eyes from permanently damaging.

 Shade Range